-Many patients who triumph over their obesity and its medical implications are left literally “let down” and often times considerably demoralised by the fact that in place of their excessive weight, they are left with a great excesses of skin.
+Many patients who triumph over their obesity and its medical implications are left ‘let down’ and often times considerably demoralised by the fact that in place of their excessive weight, they are left with a great excesses of skin.

-In my experience, these procedures have a great impact upon the sprits of patients who have undertaken on often long and difficult journey to achieve their desired weight but who are often distressed by their appearance having done so.
+In my experience, these procedures have a great impact upon the sprits of patients who have undertaken an often long and difficult journey to achieve their desired weight, but who are often distressed by their appearance having done so.

 STRUCTURAL FAT GRAFTING

-Although practised for many years, the transferral of fat from one part of the body to another has become considerably refined in recent times.
+Although practiced for many years, the transferal of fat from one part of the body to another has become considerably refined in recent times.

 As with all procedures, there are downsides.
 These include swelling and bruising.
-Also, it is impossible to exactly predict the volume of fat which will survive.
-On occasion, further "touch up" grafts may be required.
+Also, it is impossible to exactly predict the volume of fat that will survive.
+On occasion, further ‘touch up’ grafts may be required.

-Restylane is a synthetic substance which mimics the naturally occurring gel like material in the deeper layers of the skin - hyaluronic acid (a so called ground substance).
+A synthetic substance that mimics the naturally occurring gel like material in the deeper layers of the skin - hyaluronic acid (a so called ground substance).
 It is injected into finer wrinkles often around the lower brow and mouth but is also used in lip enhancement.
 It has a life of around six months and injections usually therefore need to be repeated.
 There is a risk of around 1:500 of reactions to the injection.

 A substance used to enhance the deeper soft tissues of the face.
 It is similar in its formulation to some types of dissolvable suture material.
 It requires two injections separated by around 5 weeks and usually lasts around 18 months.
 Like Restylane, there is a small risk of reaction to the injected material.